vincentweisser/Computational_Longevity/Book/Chapter 2 - Biology basics and measuring biology.md

 ## Data sources
-Now that we have named the tool and the terms that we want to measure, here are central repositories containing the afromentioned data.
+Now that we have named the tools and the aspects that we want to measure, here are central repositories containing the afromentioned data.

 ### Data sources specifically dedicated to aging